zcai2672/apigee-edgemicro-docker/README.md

     ```
     edgemicro configure -o "your-orgname" -e "your-envname" -u "your-username"
     ```

-    * Save the key and secret in a text file for later use.
+    * If the configuration is successful, you will see a key, secret and token will be displayed.
+The **{org}-{env}-config.yaml** file has also been generated in the  **~/.edgemicro** directory.

-    At the end of a successful configuration, in addition to the key and secret, you will also see the ~/.edgemicro/{org}-{env}-config.yaml file generated in [your base directory]/.edgemicro
+    * Save the key, secret and token in a text file of your choice for later use.

 ## Section 2 - Build docker images